candidtim/candidtim.github.io/_posts/2014-09-13-ubuntu-appindicator-step-by-step.md

 ## Custom icon

 There are two options for an indicator icon: use one from the icon library installed with the Gtk, or, use a custom one.
 To use the icon from the Gtk library, simply, give its name to the AppIndicator constructor.
-For example, follwing
+For example, following
 change:

 {% highlight python %}